walczakw/p1-brilliant-vision/README.md

 ### User stories & Project board
 - The site requirements were put into user stories.
 [Link](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/user-stories/USER-STORIES.md) to a separate document listing all user stories.
 - The user stories were then converted into issues for development.
 The Github Project was created to manage the issues.
+Any bugs found during the development process that were not fixed immediately were also added to the board.
 [Link to Project's board](https://github.com/walczakw/p1-brilliant-vision/projects/1)
   - Four columns were added to the Project's board: 'To do', 'In progress', 'Testing' and 'Done'.
   - A label was assigned to each issue for easier identification on a board.
   - Once the issue was developed and tested it went to a 'Done' column and status changed to 'closed'.